-The Department of Sustainability and Environment has developed a statewide vegetation classification scheme based on 'Ecological Vegetation Classes', or EVCs, that were introduced for the 'Old Growth Study of East Gippsland' (Woodgate et al. 1994).
-Each EVC is intended to be characterised by a fairly consistent set of major ecological features, e.g. the 'Wet Forest' EVC represents hilly environments with high rainfall, a very tall, fairly dense canopy of trees, and below them are lower trees, many vines and abundant tree-ferns and other ferns.
+The Department of Sustainability and Environment has developed a state-wide vegetation classification scheme based on 'Ecological Vegetation Classes', or EVCs, that were introduced for the 'Old Growth Study of East Gippsland' (Woodgate et al. 1994).
+Each EVC is intended to be characterised by a fairly consistent set of major ecological features.
+An example is the 'Wet Forest' EVC, which represents hilly environments with high rainfall, a very tall, fairly dense canopy of eucalypts, a layer of lower trees, many vines and abundant tree-ferns and other ferns.
 A single EVC may embrace multiple 'floristic communities' that have different combinations of flora species, provided that the ecological functions are sufficiently similar.

-The EVCs that have been identified in Knox during the present project are listed in Table 2 in order of the standard EVC numbering system (with all the wetland EVCs aggregated within EVC 74 and Sedge Swamp aggregated with Swampy Woodland).
+The EVCs that have been identified in Knox during the present project are listed in Table 2 in order of the standard EVC numbering system (with Sedge Swamp aggregated with Swampy Woodland and all other wetland EVCs aggregated within EVC 74).
 Their identifying features and other characteristics are described in Appendix A.